 This article only touches on the surface of data modeling, particularly its benefits.
 There are many more benefits linked to it.

-The importance of data structuring in a data-driven world cannot be overemphasized.
+The importance of data modeling in a data-driven world cannot be overemphasized.
 It drives major business decisions, streamlines workflows, eliminates bottlenecks, enables collaboration, and improves compliance.

 Big data is the new oil – a phrase we often come across.
 It is true.
 But even oil needs to be refined before being put to use.
 So is the case with data.